Rich Johnston: Comics journalism/gossip

 Johnston wrote the column "Lying in the Gutters" for Comic Book Resources, posting rumours and gossip, with a traffic light icon imparting advisory caution as to the possible credibility of each rumour: a red light denoting the least likelihood of accuracy, a green light for the most credible reports, and a yellow light for those that fall somewhere in between.

 Johnston's writing does not often impart sources.
 About that, Johnston said, "I often obfuscate sources to hide their identity—even deny that a story has sources on many occasions."
 Johnston sees himself as part of a tradition established by the "British tabloid press, one that seeks to entertain rather than inform."

 Bleeding Cool

 On 27 March 2009, Johnston announced his launch of the website BleedingCool.com.

 Bleeding Cool was nominated for the "Favourite Comics Related Website" Eagle Award in 2010 and 2011 and won in 2012.
 It was named as one of PC Magazine's top blogs of 2010. and Technorati gave it a perfect 1000 score for influence in the comics category.
 Johnston was awarded the Shel Dorf Award for Best Comics Blogger for his work on Bleeding Cool in 2012.
+He was also nominated in 2011 and 2013.